-After exploring ceramics through a mainly artistic lens for a few years, I gradually moved over to the technical side.
+After exploring ceramics through a mainly artistic lens for a few years, I gradually got sucked into the technical side.

-Learning about the materials I’m using, how they work together and the chemical reactions that are taking place has been the most inspiring part of my artistic journey.
-I now have a clearer path to follow and am compelled to share all I’m learning with the greater ceramics community.
+Learning about the materials we use, how they work together and the chemical reactions that happen in the kiln has been the most inspiring part of my artistic journey.

-Having knowledge of the chemistry of ceramic glazes gives me the freedom to be more creative.
-It allows me to turn my inspirations into physical creations.
+Having knowledge of the chemistry of clay and glazes gives me the freedom to be more creative.
+It allows me to turn my inspirations into physical creations and you can too!

-I believe that all ceramic artists could benefit from exploring the chemistry of their clay and glazes, even at a very basic level.
-I strive to take complex subjects and make them applicable and understandable to even the most “right-brained” of ceramic artists.
-Please join me on the glaze journey!
+I believe that all ceramic artists can benefit from exploring the chemistry of their clay and glazes, even at a very basic level.
+If you're looking for someone to take complex subjects and explain them in a way that's easy to understand, even for the most right-brained creatives, you've come to the right place!

 Thanks for joining me on the ceramics journey.